codebyzen/SiteDirectoryFuzzer/README.md

 # SDF - Site Directory Fuzzer

 SDF has been created to automate search task of hidden directories and files on server.
-It's multithreading btw.
+It's multithreaded btw.

 Simple example: